This post may contain affiliate links. Please see my disclosure policy for details.

 This can be particularly confusing when trying to figure out which way to take the train so that you are definitely pointing in the right direction to get to your destination efficiently.

-Top tip for tranlating Cyrillic Metro Stations Names
+Top tips for translating Cyrillic Metro Stations Names

-For example there may be double barrelled names, or a symbol which you can easily recognise – keep it in your mind and when deciding which side to go, remember it.
+For example, there may be double-barrelled names or a symbol that you can easily recognise – keep it in your mind, and when deciding which side to go, remember it.

 So, I would take note of the station that I got on and make sure I found this on my map.
 Then count the number of stops it is until your destination, then get simply get off!

 I know these sound like easy instructions, but believe me when you get in there – it’s amazing how easy you can get in a tangle.